Keerthana2705-max/E-Commerce-Order-Management-Database-System/README.md

 - Database Management System (DBMS)

 ---

-## Declaration

-This work has been prepared as part of the academic requirements for the Database Management Systems (DBMS) course.
-The analysis is based on the provided business scenario and follows the prescribed project guidelines using only the specified entities and attributes.
-## Declaration

-This project has been prepared as part of the academic coursework for the Database Management Systems course.
-The documents are based on the provided business scenario and mandatory core entities, following the project guidelines.

----
 ## Week 3 - Entity Relationship (ER) Diagram and Relational Schema Design

 Project Title E-Commerce Order Management Database System